-Recreational effort derived from the MRFSS database can be characterized in terms of the number of trips as follows:
+Extrapolated recreational effort derived from the MRFSS/MRIP database, which excludes Texas, can be characterized in terms of the number of trips as follows:

-Target effort - The number of individual angler trips, regardless of trip duration, where the intercepted angler indicated that the species was targeted as either the first or the second primary target for the trip.
+Target effort - The number of individual angler trips, regardless of trip duration, where the angler indicated that the species was targeted as either the first or the second primary target for the trip.
 The species did not have to be caught.